-iv) Lease liability
+iii) Lease liability

 The lease was provided by Financial Derivatives Company Limited for eighteen (18) motor vehicles, required for replacement of aged sales field force vehicles and part for administrative/operational use.
 The applicable lease interest rate is 18% per annum, it is repayable in thirty six (36) monthly equal instalments at various dates between September 2019 to August 2022.
+The Company entered into a lease arrangement for the procurement of one (1) motor vehicles for a lease interest rate of 15% per annum, it is repayable in twenty four (24) monthly equal instalments at various dates between May 2020 to May 2022.

-As at 30 September 2020, interest expense and related charges of ₹28.71 million (30 September 2019: ₹2.61million) was due on the lease facility and recognised in profit or loss.
-The total cash outflows in respect of principal and interest lease payments was ₹53.26 million (30 September 2019: ₹8.07million) and is included as part of repayment of borrowings in the statement of cashflows.
+As at 30 September 2021, interest expense and related charges of ₹21.78 million (30 September 2020: ₹28.71million) was due on the lease facility and recognised in profit or loss.
+The total cash outflows in respect of principal and interest lease payments was ₹65.57 million (30 September 2020: ₹53.26million) and is included as part of repayment of borrowings in the statement of cashflows.